YoEight/eventstore/README.md

 -- features like its Complex Event Processing (CEP) capabality.

 import Database.EventStore
--- Note that import also re-exports 'Control.Concurrent.Async' module, allowing the use of 'wait' -- function for instance.
+-- Note that import also re-exports 'waitAsync'
+-- function for instance.
 There are also 'NonEmpty' data constructor and 'nonEmpty' function from -- 'Data.List.NonEmpty'.